njh27/spikesorting_fullpursuit/README.md

 ## Usage

+NOTE:
+ If running this script causes your computer to hang or crash, you might try testing first with 'do_overlap_recheck' set to "False".
+The overlap recheck can be time consuming and may cause your GPU to either crash or timeout.
+It is likely that the watchdog timer for your operating system or graphics card will need to be increased in order to successfully run.
+Alternatively, you could run using a smaller 'max_gpu_memory' which will sort less data in each GPU call and therefore might run faster without causing a timeout.

 Calls to `spike_sort` using an `AbstractRecording` will be wrapped in a generic electrode object, where `neighbors` only returns the current electrode (e.g., no neighbors).

 To sort a file: